alex-ball/bathbib/README.md

   - With a `map`, use `scale` for the scale.

-  - With a `motion_picture`, use `genre` to specify the type, e.g. ‘Film’.
+  - With a `motion_picture`, use `medium` or `genre` to specify the type, e.g.
+    ‘Film’.

   - With a `broadcast`, use `publisher` for the channel, `medium` for ‘Radio’ or ‘TV’, and `annote` for the time.

-  - Use `dataset` for database entries, datasets and software.
+  - Use `dataset` for database entries and datasets.
 Give the name of a containing database in `container-title`.

-Unfortunately there is no way to prevent ‘\[Online]’ appearing for software specifically.
+  - Use `software` for software.
+This type was introduced in CSL v1.0.2, so if your toolset doesn't support it, use `dataset` instead; unfortunately the ‘\[Online]’ won't be suppressed in this case.

+  - When citing social media posts, there is no standard way of including the author's social media handle.
+As a workaround, you can include it as the `dropping-particle` component, but you must supply the surrounding square brackets as part of the value.
+This works best with personal accounts;
+    with corporate accounts you would have to use `family` instead of `literal` for the real name, and you get a stray comma between the name and handle.

   - When citing works in non-English languages, use `original-title` for the English translation of the non-English title.
 This reverses the intended